veyorokon/a3/README.md

 ## 🎉 News

-- [x] Apr 3, 2025: 🔥 Release pre-view version of checkpoints, code of model inference, preprocessing, and gradio demos.
+- [x] Apr 3, 2025: 🔥 We release pre-view version of checkpoints, code of model inference, preprocessing, and gradio demos.
+- [x] Previously, we released [SkyReels-A1](https://github.com/SkyworkAI/SkyReels-A1).
+This is an open-sourced and effective framework for portrait image animation.

+## 📑 TODO List
+- [ ] Support A2-Bench evaluation and leaderboard.
 - [ ] Release all model sequence, including infinity-long version.
+- [ ] User-Level GPU Inference on RTX4090
-- [ ] Support A2-Bench evaluation and leaderboard.
+- [ ] ComfyUI

 ## 🪄 Models
 | Models                   | Download Link                                                                                                                                                                           | Video Size         |